 The nutrition info does not include the optional dipping sauce.

-To improve the okra's texture and remove its slime, you should roast it at very high heat, so set your oven to 450°F. In many recipes, you can play a little with the oven temperature, but here, I highly recommend sticking with a truly hot oven.
+To improve okra's texture and remove its slime, roast it at very high heat, setting your oven to 450°F. In many recipes, you can play a little with the oven temperature, but here, I highly recommend sticking with a truly hot oven.

 If you prefer an oil with a high smoke point, use avocado oil.